Autofolding for Source Code Summarization: Experimental Setup

 \section{Experimental Setup}

 In this section, we describe how we obtain a gold standard summary on real code.
 The gold standard allows automatic evaluation, which is the de facto standard in NLP summarization \cite{lin2004rouge}.
+Automatic evaluation is a standard technique in modern artificial intelligence research.
+It is vital because it leads to a rapid development cycle in which we can compare many more differing algorithms than would be possible with user studies alone.
+In particular, it enables us to perform a comprehensive evaluation of TASSAL in \autoref{results}.

 \boldpara{Data} To evaluate the performance of TASSAL we obtained the source code for the top six Java projects on the popular GitHub service for hosting open source code repositories.
-The top six projects were determined by a popularity score, which is the sum of the number of forks and the number of watchers, where each is separately normalized into a z-score.
+The top six projects were determined by a popularity score, which is the sum of the number of forks and the number of watchers, where each is separately normalized to have zero mean and unit variance.
 We selected the projects with the highest score that were greater than 100,000 KB in size as of December 1st 2013.
 These are given in \autoref{tbl:projtable} along with a brief description of their domains.

 For each of these six projects, we divided the project files into quartiles by file size, and sampled four files from each quartile, to obtain a total of 96 files ($12,347$ LOC), each one of which was annotated by two human annotators.
-Only \texttt{.java} files were considered (excluding the \texttt{package-info.java} files, which only contain package-level documentation).
+Only \texttt{.java} files were considered (excluding the \texttt{package-info.java} files, which only contain package-level documentation). \autoref{fig:hist} shows the distribution of file sizes across the top projects.